Perceptua/perceptua/_posts/2024-09-08-dihedral-poem-of-order-six.md

             Quotations break on the narrow necks
         </p>
         <p class="hanging">
-            adorned with rivers, unmake the world
+            adorned with rivers, unmake the worlds
         </p>
         <p class="hanging">
             & the maps of old cartographers.